 CPQCC grants the following awards to individual practitioners and clinical teams who make exemplary contributions to the field of neonatal quality improvement.
+Awards are presented at CPQCC's annual Improvement Palooza event every March.
 For more information on CPQCC's member data awards, visit the Member Awards page.

 Janet Pettit Memorial Award